aosabook/500lines/blockcode/README.md

 We have some utilities for handling blocks as DOM elements:

 - `blockContents(block)` retrieves the child blocks of a container block.
 It always returns a list if called on a container block, and always returns null on a simple block
-- `blockValue(block)` returns the numerical value of the input on a block, if the block has an input field of type number, or null if there is no input element for the block
+- `blockValue(block)` returns the numerical value of the input on a block if the block has an input field of type number, or null if there is no input element for the block
 - `blockScript(block)` will return a structure suitable for serializing with JSON, to save blocks in a form they can easily be restored from
 - `runBlocks(blocks)` is a handler to run an array of blocks by sending each block the "run" event